Phrasal verbs vs. prepositional verbs: position of the object

 Position of the object of a phrasal verb

-1. When we use a phrasal verb + adverb, the position of the object (a noun) is flexible, i.e. it can sit either between the verb and the adverb or after the adverb:
+With a phrasal verb (verb + adverb), the position of the object (a noun) is flexible, i.e. it can sit either between the verb and the adverb or after the adverb:

-2. When we use a phrasal verb + preposition, the object (regardless of whether it’s a noun or pronoun) must sit after the preposition:
+With prepositional verbs (verb + preposition), the position of the object—regardless of whether it’s a noun or pronoun—is not flexible.
+The object must sit after the preposition:

 We looked after the children.